Hi, I’m Amy.

 My non-street cred

-- CPC (Certified Professional Coach) from Invite Change, the Academy for Coach Training.
+- Diploma from Invite Change / Academy for Coach Training.
 An ICF-accredited program

-- Coach for participants in the renowned global Playing Big leadership program
+- Exclusive 1:1 coach for participants in the renowned global Playing Big leadership program

 - MA, Johns Hopkins University School of Advanced International Studies, in Social Change and Development